Sunlighter/AsyncQueues/README.md

 Once the lock is acquired, you can inspect the items covered by the lock.
 Then you release the lock, indicating the number of items you actually consumed, which can be any number from zero up to the number obtained.

-Writes work exactly the same way, except that you acquire a lock on one ore more *free spaces* at the end of the queue.
+Writes work exactly the same way, except that you acquire a lock on one or more *free spaces* at the end of the queue.
 You cannot inspect the free spaces, but when you release the lock you can provide zero or more items to put into them.

 Because reads and writes work by means of locks, it is possible for multiple threads to contend on the read end or the write